Starting studies

 Students admitted through Double Degree Admission

-- Confirm your place and pay the tuition fee when required by the deadline informed to you by the LUT International Mobility Services.
+- Confirm your place and pay the tuition fee when required by the deadline informed to you by LUT International Mobility Services.

 Enrolling through OILI online service

-Once you have confirmed your place, you will be able to move forward to enrolments at OILI:
+- Once you have confirmed your place, you will be able to move forward to enrollments at OILI: tick the enrollment option and pay the Student Union Membership Fee by the given deadline provided on your admission email.

-You will not be able to enroll for the courses if not having enrolled first for the academic year.
+- You will not be able to enroll for the courses if not having enrolled first for the academic year.

-If unable to enroll for the academic year or pay the Student Union Membership Fee through OILI, please contact LUT Student Customer Service at opinto@lut.fi
+If you are unable to enroll for the academic year or pay the Student Union Membership Fee through OILI

 Deadlines for Bachelor's programmes

-Deadline for enrolling: 10 July 2025 at 15:00 (UTC+3)
+- Students admitted through Domestic Rolling Admission: Deadline for enrolling: 9 July 2026 at 15:00 (UTC+3)

-Deadline for enrolling: within 21 days from the date of LUT Admissions Services having emailed you the admission decision.
+- Students admitted through International Rolling Admission: Deadline for enrolling: within 21 days from the date of LUT Admissions Services having emailed you the admission decision.

 The exact date for the deadline is indicated on your admission decision sent by email.